• About

 ADVERTISEMENT

-The variant, NB.1.8.1, has been identified as the cause of Covid-19 resurgence in China and several other Asian countries.
+The variant NB.1.8.1 has been identified as the cause of the COVID-19 resurgence in China and several other Asian countries.
 Experts in Europe are predicting a possible increase in cases there.

-A summer wave also could occur in the United States.
-According to the US Centers for Disease Control and Prevention, NB.1.8.1 already represents about one-third of new coronavirus cases as of June 7.
+A summer wave could also occur in the United States.
+According to the US Centres for Disease Control and Prevention, NB.1.8.1 already represents about one-third of new coronavirus cases as of June 7.
 This is a significant increase from just a month before, when the new variant represented just 5% of new coronavirus cases.

 ADVERTISEMENT

-According to CNN Health report, a wellness expert Dr. Leana Wen, said an emergency physician and clinical associate professor at the George Washington University.
+According to a CNN Health report, wellness expert Dr. Leana Wen is an emergency physician and clinical associate professor at George Washington University.
 Wen previously served as Baltimore’s health commissioner.

 RelatedPosts